facebook/ThreatExchange/README.md

 ## Hasher-Matcher-Actioner (HMA)

-This is a deployable project for bootstrapping content moderation, containing many subpieces.
+This is a deployable project for bootstrapping content moderation, containing many sub parts.
 The initial capabilities support shared banks of image hashes kept in sync via ThreatExchange.
 Uses docker images (including proof-of-concept HMA-lite), as well as terraform configuration for setting up on AWS.

 ## Get All Available Data